nautobot/nautobot-app-ssot/docs/admin/integrations/vsphere_setup.md

 The default value says that the status of `POWERED_OFF` translates to the `Offline` status in Nautobot, `POWERED_ON` to the `Active` status in Nautobot and `SUSPENDED` to the `Suspended` status in Nautobot.

-> Note: Installation of the vSphere integration with ensure that the above 3 statuses exist.
-If you change this setting, you will have to ensure that the Nautobot status you are mapping to has already been created.
+> Note: Installation of the vSphere integration will ensure that the above 3 Statuses exist.
+If you change this setting, you will have to ensure that the Nautobot Status you are mapping to has already been created.
 It is highly recommended to leave the default settings here.

 ### Configuring Virtual Machine IP Status Map

-Virtual Machine IP Status Map is a mandatory setting used to map the status of and IP address in vSphere to a status in Nautobot.
+Virtual Machine IP Status Map is a mandatory setting used to map the status of and IP address in vSphere to a Status in Nautobot.

 ```json
 {